Financial Aid and Scholarship FAQ

 11. What is the deadline to apply for merit and need-based scholarships?

-Scholarship consideration is given to those who apply for admission by January 1 for the following autumn semester.
+Priority scholarship consideration is given to those who are accepted to Ohio State Newark by March 1 for the following autumn semester.
 Based on availability of funds, additional scholarship consideration will be given until all money is exhausted.

 12. Where does the scholarship money come from?